Frequently asked questions

 The land we have identified as a proposed site for Royal Lancaster Infirmary is located approximately two miles by road from the current site.
 A major part of the planning for the new hospital will be making sure it is as easy as possible for people who need to, to get there by car, public transport and other means of travel.

 We understand that some people who currently live closer to the existing Royal Lancaster Infirmary may feel that they might be disadvantaged if the hospital moves.
-We would encourage anyone with similar concerns to get involved in our discussion, as your views will have an impact on how any new hospital is designed, built and operated and how patients, visitors and staff travel to the new hospital site.
+Please do get involved with the conversation, as your views will have an impact on how any new hospital is designed, built and operated and how patients, visitors and staff travel to the new hospital site.

 It is also important to stress that the location for a new hospital has not been finalised, and University Hospitals of Morecambe Bay NHS Foundation Trust remains open to considering alternative sites for a new Royal Lancaster Infirmary.